 How can teachers teach this event (or set of events) that are not yet considered “history,” yet are ever-present in media and cultural memory?
 How can teachers navigate the controversies of students’ personal family stories, contradictory national narratives, and competing ethnic victimhoods?
 How can they offer a balanced view of the wars for their students while meeting state curriculum requirements?

 These are the questions that the project Learning History that is not yet History (LHH) began to tackle.
 As a result of its hard work and pioneering approach in a difficult region, the LHH team were awarded the Global Pluralism Award 2019 by the Global Centre for Pluralism (GCP) in Ottawa, Canada.
 See the video below:

 Building on the results of its predecessor, the Learning History that is not yet History II (LHH2) project is promoting a pluralistic approach to teaching the recent wars, thus contributing to stability and more mutual understanding in the region.

-The Learning History that is not yet History II project is supported by the Global Centre for Pluralism in Ottawa.
-The GCP serves as a global platform for comparative analysis, education and dialogue about the choices and actions that advance and sustain pluralism.
+The Learning History that is not yet History II project is supported by the Dutch Ministry of Foreign Affairs and the Global Centre for Pluralism.